ljfio/personal-website/content/articles/google-hashcode-practice-2017.md

 See `HashCodeSolver.breed()`.

-Ensure that your children aren't 50% pappa `Pizza` and 50% mamma `Pizza` by mutating their genes.
+Ensure that your children aren't 50% papa `Pizza` and 50% mamma `Pizza` by mutating their genes.
 We can do this by swapping out random slices with any of the other valid `Slice` for us to maybe (just) be a fitter `Pizza`.
 We can also remove one or add another extra `Slice` in, if we have not explored all of the pizza space.

 See `HashCodeSolver.mutate()`

 So now we have the baby `Pizza` out of this generation which are like their parents but not 100% (definitely a little more rebellious).
-We have evolved our `Pizza` to be better or worse than our mamma or pappa `Pizza`.
+We have evolved our `Pizza` to be better or worse than our mamma or papa `Pizza`.

 ## The Hunger Games